Back

 1. Use social networks

 Social networks are an abundant source of information about candidates and also a way to let people know about your idea.
 If you want to find a technical co-founder, LinkedIn will suit you well.
-And if you want to broadcast your idea use Twitter.
+And if you want to broadcast your idea, use X (formerly Twitter).

 LinkedIn

-LinkedIn works well for initial search: just type in ‘software engineer’ and get 13M profiles.
+LinkedIn works well for the initial search: just type in ‘software engineer’ and get 13M profiles.
 The main point is to have in mind the selection criteria.
 Be it an experience of working in a blue-chip company like Google, or experience of launching a startup — add those criteria in additional filters and study the results.
-Next — send out DMs pitching your idea and suggesting to meet if a person is up for it.
+Next, send out DMs pitching your idea and suggesting to meet if the person is up for it.

 People perceive cold messages worse but there’s still a chance that somebody will answer.
 For example, the Hubstaff owner managed to find a tech co-founder on LinkedIn.
 He had two important ingredients at hand: a clear vision of a promising idea and specific requirements for a co-founder.

 You can post your idea and ask for feedback.
-Maybe, it’ll draw somebody’s attention.
-For example, Product Hunt started off exactly like that.
-The startupper didn’t know how to find a tech co-founder, shared his business idea on Twitter and asked for feedback.
-Not only did it let him validate the idea but also put in touch with people who helped him launch the product.
-In 2016 AngelList acquired Product Hunt for $20M.
+Maybe it’ll draw somebody’s attention.
+For example, Product Hunt started exactly like that.
+The startupper didn’t know how to find a tech co-founder, shared his business idea on X (formerly Twitter) and asked for feedback.
+Not only did it let him validate the idea, but also put him in touch with people who helped him launch the product.

 Want to hire developers for your startup?